Adjustable Gastric Band

 Who Qualifies for a Gastric band?

-You may be eligible for a gastric band if you have a body mass index (BMI) that is greater than 40 (or greater than 35 with weight related illnesses) and you have tried other types of diets without long-term success.
-In certain circumstances patients with lower BMI may be candidates.
+You may be considered for a gastric band if you have a body mass index (BMI) that is greater than 40 (or greater than 35 if you experience a weight-related illness, such as type 2 diabetes, hypertension, sleep apnoea etc.) and you have tried other methods of weight loss, such as dieting, without long-term success.
+In certain circumstances patients with a lower BMI may be candidates.

-The gastric band operation is performed via laparoscopic (keyhole) technique, under general anaesthesia.
-Five small incisions are made in the abdomen where laparoscopic instruments are inserted.
-The adjustable silicone ring (gastric band) is fitted around the top of the stomach and then clipped into place.
-A fold of stomach is sewn over the band to reduce chance of the band slipping.
-The band is connected to a small tube and access reservoir (port), which is used to add or remove fluid from the band.
-The final step of the operation involves fixing the port to the muscle under the skin at one of the incision sites.
+The gastric band operation takes approximately 1-2 hours to complete and is performed via laparoscopic (keyhole) technique, under general anaesthesia.
+This involves making several small cuts (between 5 and 15mm in length) into the abdomen where the surgical instruments, including a camera, are inserted.
+The adjustable silicone ring (gastric band) is fitted around the top of the stomach where it is clipped into place.
+A fold of stomach is then sewn over the band to reduce the chance of the band slipping.
+The band is connected to a short tube and a port, which is secured under the skin in the abdomen, and which is used to add or remove fluid from the band in order to adjust its size.
+The port cannot be seen but can be felt when touching the skin overlying it.

 How does the surgery assist in weight loss?